apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 druid.kinesis.secretKey=Jbytxxxxxxxxxxx2+555
 ```

-Druid uses the AWS access key ID and secret access key for Kinesis API requests.
-If not provided, the service looks for credentials set in environment variables via [Web Identity Token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), in the default profile configuration file, and from the EC2 instance profile provider (in this order).
+Druid uses the AWS access key and AWS secret key to authenticate Kinesis API requests.
+If not provided, the service looks for credentials set in environment variables, via [Web Identity Token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), in the default profile configuration file, and from the EC2 instance profile provider (in this order).

 To ingest data from Kinesis, ensure that the policy attached to your IAM role contains the necessary permissions.
 The required permissions depend on the value of `useListShards`.